 The trick to a delicious Panzanella salad is the ingredients.
 Because it is a simple salad, make sure your ingredients shine.
 This is not the time to skimp.
 If you don’t make your own sourdough, find a good quality artisan loaf.
 Buy a few and store some in the freezer.
 I guarantee you will be making this often so it will be good to have the sourdough on hand.

 Summer is also a time for salads and fresh tomatoes and basil.
 Make sure to get a good quality olive oil, like Kasandrinos Organic Extra-Virgin Olive Oil, for drizzling and vinegar that has a depth of flavor that is smooth and aromatic.
-The different flavor notes in a good vinegar will bring out the flavors of your produce instead of dominating them.
-O California Aged Sherry Vinegar is a tasty vinegar that I use in this recipe.
-Acid League is also an amazing company that created a line of live cultured products so you get the benefits of raw, fermented, probiotics.
-They have a delicious Cabernet Port which is a cross between a red wine and a balsamic vinegar.
+The different flavor notes in good vinegar will bring out the flavors of your produce instead of dominating them.
+Acid League is an amazing company that created a line of live cultured products so you get the benefits of raw, fermented, probiotics.
+They have a delicious Cabernet Port which is a cross between red wine and balsamic vinegar that I use for my Greek salad, but for this recipe, Acid League Strawberry Rose Vinegar is my favorite.
+It pairs great with summer salads.
 Acid League is the perfect site for the creative cook.

 Lastly, if you haven’t tried my Preserved Lemons, now is the time to check out my post.
 Well, actually if you wanted it now, for this recipe, it is a little too late since it has to ferment for 3-4 weeks on your counter.
 But, you may still have time to get started if you want to try them in this recipe before the summer runs out.
 Trust me.
 You will use Preserved Lemons in everything all year round.
 Traditionally, preserved lemons are used in Moroccan cooking in tagine recipes, pilafs, stews, roast chicken, dressings, and sauces.
 It adds a depth of flavor to almost anything where you would use lemon zest.